nsmith5/Maxima.jl/docs/src/man/manual.md

 # Maxima Expressions

 Maxima.jl revolves around the Maxima expression type: `MExpr`.
-Maxima expressions can be constructed using a constructor or a string macro.
+Maxima expressions can be constructed using a constructor or a string macro and evaluated with `mcall`.

 ```@repl
 using Maxima # hide
 MExpr("sin(x)/x")
 m"integrate(1 + x^2, x)"
+mcall(ans)
 ```

 Maxima expressions don't neccessarily need to be valid Maxima, but a warning will be printed when the expression is printed and an error will be thrown if the expression is evaluated.